11jo/JOining_Party/Readme.md

 **Before** a switch they will move to Charname or a party member and say "Hey", before joining the group.
 When returning temporarly in party, statistic, inventory or level are available.
 (Use Pause to take your time if actions on it are needed.)
 **After** the switch is completed they will say "Yeah", after leaving the group.

+Familiar can't die, under 3PV they will fall for TWO_TURNS, player can also use healing spell on them.